-The difficult part about loving a place or a region is that it’s all too-easy to keep returning to the same places over and over again.
+The difficult part about loving a place or a region is that it’s easy to keep returning to the same places over and over again.
 Visiting the Lake District is like this for me.
 Although there are countless hills to walk up and views to photograph, I’ve tended to keep returning to my favourites: Ambleside, Honister, Derwentwater and Keswick.
 I have to remind myself to see other places: to explore more and to find new favourite places.

 The Lake District is bounded to the east – loosely – by the M6 motorway.
 This obviously doesn’t mean that the beautiful countryside ends there, as it stretches across much of northern England.
 Around five miles north-east of the motorway junction at Tebay, limestone forms small hills with beautiful views across rolling farm land towards the distant fells.